wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 2.8.39 =
 * Additional HTML-injection protections
+* New option when Editor is installed [cfdb-datatable edit="cells"] enables editing of table cells but not column headers

 = 2.8.38 =
 * NaturalSortByMultiField transform now supports up to 10 fields to sort on